connorjs/nx-polyglot-example/README.md

 Continuous integration; the practice of executing the full, automated build regularly.

 The phrase “in CI” refers to the “official” execution of builds on the CI server.
-The `ci` build target represents the majority of the execution for that build on the CI server.
+The `ci-build` target represents the majority of the execution for that build on the CI server.

 ### Library